rapidsai/rapids.ai/index.md

 # Getting Started
 {: .section-title-halfs}

 The RAPIDS data science framework is designed to have a familiar look and feel to data scientist working in Python.
-Here’s a code snippet where we read in a CSV file and output some descriptive statistics.
-Find more details on our **[get started section <i class="fas fa-angle-double-right"></i>](about.html)**
+Here’s a code snippet where we read in a CSV file and output some descriptive statistics:

 ```python
 import cudf